JaimeArboleda/nestedcvtraining/README.md

 - Two models will be tried (for each model, all optimization procedure, using n_inicial_points+n_initial_calls will be made; each model is completely independent from the other).
 - XGBClassifier() has a two step pipeline, first a transformation (that in itself can be scaling + PCA -option_1-, scaling + SelectKBest -option_2- or nothing -option_3-) and then a SMOTE() for increasing samples of the minority class.
 - XGBClassifier() has a search space that plays with some parameters of the model, some parameters of the post-process (the option and the resampler strategy) and also it uses some "obscure" parameters that are not part neither of the model nor of the pipeline.
 This two parameters specify whether and how to carry out an undersampling of majority class ensemble strategy as described [here](http://proceedings.mlr.press/v94/ksieniewicz18a/ksieniewicz18a.pdf).
 This is compatible with having a resampler, because after the undersampling of majority class, a resampler can help make the classes even more balanced.
-- RandomForestClassifier(), on the other hand, has not a pipeline of post-process transformations, so the search parameters are mainly of the model.
+- RandomForestClassifier(), on the other hand, has not a pipeline of post-process transformations, so the search parameters are all (but the undersampling just explained) of the model.

 ## Story behind nestedcvtraining